richardreed1995/personal-website/content/books/_index.md

 ## 9. The Power of Now

-**Overview:** Eckhart Tolle's spiritual guide to present-moment awareness and consciousness.
+**Overview:** A spiritual guide to present-moment awareness and consciousness.

 **What I Learned:** Most psychological suffering comes from dwelling on past regrets or future anxieties rather than engaging fully with the present moment.
 This perspective helped me manage the stress of entrepreneurship by recognising when my mind was creating unnecessary anxiety about hypothetical outcomes rather than focusing on what I could control in the present.